exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.9.md

 #### Isolate Collections via Namespaces

-Use a unique for each service instance namespace for service collections (e.g., a service name, or an id).
+Use a unique for each service instance namespace for service collections (e.g., a service name, or an ID).

 #### Update ProofMaps

 The default [`ProofMap`][proof-map] implementation has been changed to hash user keys to produce an internal key.
-That allows _any_ type to be used as a key; but adds an extra hashing operation for every insert operation and changes how proofs need to be verified.
+That allows _any_ type to be used as a key.
+But the new implementation adds an extra hashing operation for every insert operation and changes how proofs need to be verified.

-In some cases (rarer than is usually considered), it might be needed to **not** hash the keys (use them as _internal_ keys).
-Such `ProofMap` variant is still supported, see if your service implementation fits the [*requirements*][proof-map-non-hashing] to keep using it.
+In some cases (rarer than is usually considered), it might be needed to **not** hash the keys and use them as _internal_ keys.
+Such `ProofMap` variant is still supported.
+See if your service implementation fits the [*requirements*][proof-map-non-hashing] to keep using it.
-If it doesn't — please migrate your schema to use the new default one.
+If it does not — please migrate your schema to use the new default one.

 [proof-map]: https://exonum.com/doc/api/java-binding/0.9.0-rc1/com/exonum/binding/core/storage/indices/ProofMapIndexProxy.html
 [proof-map-non-hashing]: https://exonum.com/doc/api/java-binding/0.9.0-rc1/com/exonum/binding/core/storage/indices/ProofMapIndexProxy.html#key-hashing